-Please draw out the waveform showing the output for the 5-inverter oscillator ring. label the maximum and minimum voltages, and label the appropriate time intervals.
-Be sure to What is the average TTL inverter propagation delay?
-Show calculations and briefly ex plain.
+Please draw out the waveform showing the output for the 5-inverter oscillator ring.
+Be sure to label the maximum and minimum voltages, and label the appropriate time intervals.

+What is the average TTL inverter propagation delay?
+Show calculations and briefly explain.

 Estimate the period of oscillation for a 3 inverter ring, rather than 5?
 Explain.
-Wha measured result? t was your
+What was your measured result?

 What happens if you add a long piece of wire to the 3 inverter ring?
 Explain what causes this to happen.

 What is the voltage measurement when you connect the output to the input of a single inverter?
 What is the significance of this voltage?

-Exercise 3: Glitches What is the length of the glitch measured in this exercise?
+Exercise 3: Glitches

+What is the length of the glitch measured in this exercise?

 Why does this glitch occur, and what is the lesson learned from this exercise?

 Under what conditions is it a bad idea to use a glitchy signal as an input?